madelinehakala/de-analysis-python-wrapper/README.md

 Data --> Sample --> fwdRead revRead

 Sample names should be <SUBJECT-CONDITION>.
 The forward read should end in "_1", and the reverse read should end in "_2".

+## Sample Test Data
+To test the wrapper.py script with shortened data, utilize the sampleData available here.
+These files are shortened versions of the Full Test Data.